Rita Lorraine Articles 350

 Hello Everyone!
 I am a former special education teacher, and am currently a full-time children's writer, book blogger and freelance editor.
+My newest picture book, The Oldest Student: How Mary Walker Learned to Read (Random House) debuted as the No. 1 Picture Book in Women's Biographies and Children's American History.
+It has received STARRED REVIEWS from Kirkus, Booklist, Publisher's Weekly and School Library Journal, and received a great review by The Wall Street Journal.
 My first picture book, Hammering for Freedom: The William Lewis Story (Lee and Low) debuted on September 24, 2018.
 It is a School Library Journal selection and received positive Kirkus and Horn Book reviews.
-My second picture book, The Oldest Student: How Mary Walker Learned to Read (Random House) will debut in January 2020.
 I penned African Americans of Chattanooga: A History of Unsung Heroes, and I earned the 2014 SCBWI Letter of Merit for an unpublished multicultural novel.
-I am the author of Getting a Job in the Food Industry, Getting the Most Out of MOOCs, and The Right Health Care Degree for Me, all published by Rosen Publishing, and Playwriting, published by Cavendish Square in January, 2017.
-I review books for The New York Journal of Books.
+I am the author of several educational books for teens, and I occasionally review books for The New York Journal of Books.
 Thanks for visiting!

 Hi Everyone, My SECOND multicultural nonfiction picture book is almost here.
 It is called THE OLDEST STUDENT: How Mary Walker Learned to Read, and it’s written for grades Pre-k-3.
 It i...
 Read more

 You're never too old to learn!
 Read more